 Unassigned nondegree students do not have a formal advisor.
 These students must receive approval from an authorized person in the program(s) offering the course(s) they wish to take each term prior to attempting registration.

-CIC traveling scholars should have completed at least one year of study in a doctoral program at UIC and must receive prior written approval from their advisor, their department head, and the UIC CIC liaison officer.
+CMEP participants should have matriculated into a doctoral program at UIC and must receive prior written approval from their advisor, their department head, and the UIC CMEP liaison officer.
 With these approval signatures, students must then seek permission from the host institution to take the desired course(s).
-The application and approval process must be accomplished using the online CIC Traveling Scholar form.
-CIC traveling scholars register and pay for the CIC credit at UIC and also make arrangements to register at the host institution through its CIC liaison officer.
+The application and approval process must be accomplished using CMEP form.
+CMEP traveling scholars register and pay for the CMEP credit at UIC (and UIC rates) and also make arrangements to register at the host institution through its CMEP liaison officer.
 A leave of absence is not required, since participants are registered at UIC during their stay at the other institution.

-Students should consult their director of graduate studies, the Graduate College Web site or the UIC CIC liaison officer in the Graduate College for more information.
-See http://grad.uic.edu/cms/?pid=1000100.
+Students should consult their director of graduate studies, the Graduate College Web site or the UIC CMEP liaison officer in the Graduate College for more information.
+See http://grad.uic.edu/cms/?pid=1000979.

 Continuation and Probation Rules